 The Chicago southsider is no stranger to the city’s rock scene.
-Bruce has been the frontman for the critically acclaimed avant-metal group Yakuza for the past decade, touring all over the world.
-In addition to Led Zeppelin 2, Yakuza, and his solo works, Lamont performs with other projects including Circle of Animals, Bloodiest, and previously with Dyslexic Apaches.
-Lamont’s solo album “Feral Songs for The Epic Decline” was recently selected Top 20 Metal Recordings by SPIN.
+Bruce has been the frontman for the critically acclaimed avant-metal group Yakuza, touring all over the world.
+In addition to Led Zeppelin 2, Yakuza, and his solo works, Lamont performs with other projects including Bloodiest, Corrections House, and Brain Tentalces.
+Lamont has a new solo recording entitled “Broken Limbs Excite No Pity” due out 3.23.18.

 Photo credit: Barry Brechiesen